swerik-project/the-swedish-parliament-corpus/readme/readme-template.md

 ## Documentation

-Documentation and example usage of Pyriksdagen and rcr can be found in their respective repositories [¿add links?].
-Additionally some documentation about the curation process can be found in the scripts repo [¿link?].
+Documentation and example usage of Pyriksdagen and rcr can be found in their respective repositories.
+Additionally some documentation about the curation process can be found in the [scripts repository](https://github.com/swerik-project/scripts).

 ## Descriptive statistics at a glance